Dark-Cyber-07/SH-UID/README.md

 pip2 install requests
 pip2 install mechanize
 git clone https://github.com/Dark-Cyber-07/SH-UID
-Note: (This Tools Are Paid, So You Need Permission To Use SHANTI SH-UID Tools )
+Note: (This Tools Are Paid, So You Need Permission To Use SHANTO SH-UID Tools )